garethrowell/HTLN-Data-Package/README.md

 -----------------
 # ToDo

-Learn R
+Get a data science education in R...
 1. Finish Grolemund (2014) Hands-On Programming with R
 2. Complete R Tutorial - W3Schools
-3. Complete Wickham and Grolemund (2017) R for Data Science (All this will hopefully contribute to another direction which is just better skills with data science)
+3. Complete Wickham and Grolemund (2017) R for Data Science
+4. And get totally lost in data visualization with Wickham's ggplot2: Elegant Graphics for Data Analysis (Use R!)
+2nd Edition

-Learn about processing EML with R
+Learn about processing EML with R and data sharing is a good thing...
 1. CRAN - EML package and associated literature
 2. EMLassemblyline (EAL) and EDI
 3. Custom NPS packages provided through NPSdataverse